 To recap, pontoon lifting strakes are structures that ‘lift’ the bow of a pontoon out of the water to allow it to glide.

-This small change to design can have huge benefits for boating enthusiasts.
+This small design change can have huge benefits for boating enthusiasts.
 Most notably, they increase speed and fuel efficiency and provide a smoother ride.

 In fact, if you intend to spend a lot of time on the water, they are an essential feature.